 Additional Recipe Tips

 I mentioned before, but this is a very versatile recipe.
+You could even top it of with Sally’s Honey Butter for a little extra tastiness.
 Here are a few ideas to get you started on customizing these strawberry pancakes to create your own family’s favorite breakfast!

 - Milk: substitute buttermilk, kefir or even yogurt.
 You may have to add an additional tablespoon or two if you use yogurt.